 7 ½-week old puppies cannot be totally house-trained.
 All puppies at this age lack sufficient bladder control and need taking out often.
 But our puppies are much easier to house train than most because of the way we raise them.

 Providing an Enriching Environment

-Providing an enriching environment with appropriate levels of stress at the correct developmental stages will shape the confidence of a puppy.
-Studies have shown that puppies that are exposed to a wide variety of situations and experience mildly stressful situations at young ages learn to cope better with their environment and develop more confidence.
+Providing an enriching environment with appropriate levels of stress at the correct developmental stages is important.
+It will shape the confidence of a puppy.
+Studies have shown benefits in puppies being exposed to a wide variety of situations and experiencing mildly stressful situations at young ages.
+These puppies learn to cope better with their environment and develop more confidence.
 Our experience in raising and training puppies has taught us the exact days in puppies’ lives that are optimum for learning certain behaviors and being exposed to certain environmental stressors.